Anti-Normanism: Emergence of Western scholarly consensus

 In the 21st century, analyses of the rapidly growing range of archaeological evidence further noted that high-status 9th- to 10th-century burials of both men and women in the vicinity of the Upper Volga exhibit material culture largely consistent with that of Scandinavia (though this is less the case away from the river, or further downstream).
 This has been seen as further demonstrating the Scandinavian character of elites in Old Rus'.

 It is also agreed, however, that ancestrally Scandinavian Rus' aristocrats, like Scandinavians elsewhere, swiftly assimilated culturally to a Slavic identity: in the words of F. Donald Logan, "in 839, the Rus were Swedes; in 1043 the Rus were Slavs".
 This relatively fast integration is noteworthy, and the processes of cultural assimilation in Rus' are an important area of research.

+The old Normanist assumption was that the Scandinavians introduced civilization to their Slavic subjects, but the number of Norsemen was relatively small compared to the number of Slavs and non-Slavs.
+In addition, the Norsemen married local women, had their weapons made by Slavs, and only a relatively small number of Norse loanwords in Russian have been established.
+In general, the Norsemen absorbed culture in Russia and down the Volga.

-There is uncertainty as to how large the Scandinavian migration to Rus' was, but some recent archaeological work has argued for a substantial number of free farmers settling in the upper Volga region.
+There is uncertainty as to how large the Scandinavian migration to Rus' was, but some archaeological work in the years around 2000 argued for a substantial number of free farmers settling in the upper Volga region.